 The Shade Foundation:

-"The Shade Foundation is thrilled that the House passed the Sunscreen Innovation Act today," said James Norton, Chair of the Shade Foundation's National Board of Directors.
-"It's a step in the right direction toward the development of better, more effective sunscreen products, and as a national foundation devoted to the prevention of skin cancer through education of children, we applaud any effort that will protect today's young people and future generations from harmful UV rays."
+"Today's Senate HELP Committee vote is an encouraging sign and a positive step forward," said James Norton, Chair of the Shade Foundation's National Board of Directors.
+"We support passage of The Sunscreen Innovation Act and its promise to aid development of better, more effective sunscreen products.
+Our mission is to prevent skin cancer through education of children, and we applaud efforts that will protect today's young people and future generations from harmful UV rays."

 The Skin Cancer Foundation: